LaserHydra/DeathNotes/README.md

 ```

 These message blocks can be edited, removed or added to your liking.
+To disable a message, please just remove the respective message block entirely.
 The plugin dynamically decides which message should be used in a certain situation.
 Therefor you have to specify the `KillerType`, `VictimType` and `DamageType` describing the situation you want your message to appear in.